-As a high school student you may enroll concurrently at Harbor College by applying online.
+As a high school student, you may enroll concurrently at Harbor College by applying online.
 Before you are allowed to register for classes, you are required to submit a Special Student Attendance Approval Form using Dynamics Forms website to the Admissions & Records Office.
 The Special Student Attendance Approval Form must be signed electronically through the Dynamic Forms account.
 LAHC requires the original documents and signatures; faxed forms and copies are NOT acceptable.
 A new Special Student Attendance Approval Form is required every semester for all concurrent students.
 High school students are limited to 11 units per semester.
-If high school students enroll in more than the limited amount of units, all classes will be charged.
-Students in grades K-8th require special processing.
-Call (310) 233-4021 for details.
-Concurrent students are given the last priority for registration.
-Information regarding other eligibility criteria and/or admission procedures is available in the Office of Admissions and Records.
+If high school students enroll in more than the limited number of units, all classes will be charged.